Maine officials lift shelter-in-place order as search for mass shooting suspect continues

 “People have problems, but you don’t expect them to go off the deep end like that,” Letarte said.

-A telephone number listed for Card in public records was not in service.
-A woman who answered a phone number for one of Card’s relatives on Thursday afternoon said the family was helping the FBI.
-She didn’t give her name or additional details.

-Wednesday's shootings left 18 people dead and 13 wounded, three of whom were hospitalized in critical condition, authorities said.
-Sixteen of the dead were males and two were female, Lindsey Chasteen of the Office of Chief Medical Examiner wrote in an email.

-Police said Thursday that Card would be charged with 18 counts of murder once all the victims were identified.
+Police said Thursday that Card would be charged with 18 counts of murder.

 The victims of the shootings include Bob Violette, 76, a retiree who was coaching a youth bowling league and was described as devoted, approachable and kind.
+His wife, Luceille, 73, was also killed.
 Auburn City Councilor Leroy Walker told news outlets that his son, Joe, a manager at the bar and grill, died going after the shooter with a butcher knife.
 Peyton Brewer-Ross was a dedicated pipefitter at Bath Iron Works whose death leaves a gaping void in the lives of his partner, young daughter and friends, members of his union said.

 The manager of the youth bowling league vowed that the league would survive despite the devastating grief members were feeling.

+While the shelter in place order was lifted, authorities did ban hunting in Lewiston and three nearby towns on Saturday, which is "Maine Resident Only Day” and serves as the kickoff to the busiest stretch of the state’s popular deer hunting season.

+Sauschuck asked residents around the state to use their common sense when they heard gunshots and not assume it was part of the search for Card.

-Before the shelter-in-place order was lifted, police had asked residents to stay home in Lewiston and surrounding communities Friday.
-Schools, public buildings and many businesses were closed.
-Bates College in Lewiston canceled classes Friday and postponed the inauguration of the school’s first Black president.
+Schools, public buildings and many businesses remained closed Friday.
+Bates College in Lewiston canceled classes and postponed the inauguration of the school’s first Black president.

 In nearby Sabattus, cashiers at a gas station told their customers to “have a good day and go home.”